moritzWa/moritz-digital/content/blog/cas.md

 We can describe [RemNote](https://www.remnote.com/) as CAS.
 Its integrated Spaced Repetition System (SRS) acts as a memory augmentation by exploiting the Ebbinghaus Forgetting Curve.
 Its referencing feature is a Cognitive Augmentation Software that lets its user reference concepts and construct new ones using other concepts as building blocks.
 Future features like  Entity recognition or ML-based SRS would be categorized as CAIS.

 If you are building or researching CAS or CAIS, I would be happy to have a chat!
 Lastly, if you are a talented engineer, designer, or operator interested in working on cutting-edge productivity and learning software; [We are hiring at RemNote](https://www.remnote.com/careers) and would love to hear from you!

-[^1]: The main conference of the field is the [Augmented Cognition (AC) Conference](http://2021.hci.international/ac), an affiliated conference of the HCI International Conference, which will arrive at its 15th edition this July.
-Its last edition of 2018 brought forth two volumes of papers: [Augmented Cognition: Intelligent Technologies](https://link.springer.com/book/10.1007/978-3-319-91470-1) and [Augmented Cognition: Users and Contexts](https://link.springer.com/book/10.1007/978-3-319-91467-1).
+Thanks to [Andy Matuschak](https://andymatuschak.org/), [Adam Wiggins](https://adamwiggins.com/), [Linus Lee](https://thesephist.com/), [Paul Bricman](https://paulbricman.com/), [Noah Tren](http://noahtren.com/), and [David Dohan](https://twitter.com/dmdohan) for reading drafts of this and providing useful feedback!